Previous

 Expand your skill set with this fashion photography tutorial on how to photograph a spaghetti dress on a ghost mannequin.

-In this fashion photography tutorial, we demonstrate how to photograph a spaghetti dress on a ghost mannequin with PhotoRobot.
+In this fashion photography tutorial, we demonstrate how to photograph a spaghetti dress using a premium-quality invisible ghost mannequin with PhotoRobot.
 These special modular mannequins have removable pieces so photographers can photograph clothes as if an invisible model is wearing them.

 While you can photograph sleeveless strap dresses on a hanger, a ghost mannequin will achieve a more true-to-life 3D effect.
 This is not only more effective for online presentation, it makes your fashion brand look more professional and committed overall.